AI-sandbox/gnomix/README.md

 <!-- <img align="right" src="doc/fig/gnomix_diagram.png" width=54% height=54% >
  -->

-This repository includes a python implemenation of Gnomix, a fast, scalable, and accurate local ancestry method.
+This repository includes a python implementation of Gnomix, a fast, scalable, and accurate local ancestry method.

 Gnomix can be used in two ways: